-Nasal polyps are sac-like growths of inflamed tissue lining the nose (nasal mucosa) or sinuses.
+Nasal polyps are soft, sac-like growths on the lining of the nose or sinuses.

-A CT scan of the sinuses will show polyps as cloudy (opaque) spots.
-Polyps that have been there for a long time may have broken down some of the bone inside the sinuses.
+Your doctor may do a CT scan of your sinuses.
+Polyps will appear as cloudy spots.
+Older polyps may have broken down some of the bone inside your sinuses.

-Medications help relieve symptoms but rarely get rid of nasal polyps.
+Medicines help relieve symptoms, but rarely get rid of nasal polyps.

-Call for an appointment with your health care provider if you regularly have difficulty breathing through your nose.
+Call your health care provider if you often find it hard to breathe through your nose.

 Mannin SC.
 Medical management of nasosinus infectious and inflammatory disease.
 In: Flint PW, Haughey BH, Lund LJ, et al, eds.
 Cummings Otolaryngology: Head & Neck Surgery.
 5th ed.
 Philadelphia, Pa: Mosby Elsevier; 2010:chap 50.